The Frankfurt PX, July

 humans, the Nazis ordered the strong, irritating odorant to be omitted

 (in violation of German law).
-By that time, the carrier for the oily HCN had
+By that time, the carrier for the

 changed from diatomaceous earth to anhydrous calcium sulfate in a

 crystalline form (e.g, heat gypsum to 650 deg C), whose many